Outdoor Ethics Training

-He should have a thorough understanding of and commitment to Leave No Trace and Tread Lightly!.
-Ideally, he should have completed Leave No Trace training or Tread Lightly! training as well as earned both the Camping and Environmental Science merit badges.
+The Guide should have a thorough understanding of and commitment to Leave No Trace and Tread Lightly!.
+Ideally, they should have completed Leave No Trace training or Tread Lightly! training as well as earned both the Camping and Environmental Science merit badges.

 The Outdoor Ethics courses include training programs in the Principles of Leave No Trace, the Principles of Tread Lightly! and components of “The Land Ethic” by Aldo Leopold from his book, The Sand County Almanac.

 The rank requirements for Cub Scouts, Scouts BSA and Venturers have an increased emphasis on Outdoor Ethics.
 A core focus of each of these programs is the BSA’s Outdoor Code.
 It has been suggested that each Scouting unit add the Outdoor Code to either its opening or closing ceremonies.
 This practice will help reinforce the Outdoor Ethics Code across all the units that Scouting embraces.

 As an American, I will do my best to: